The aluminum can is a package built for the circular economy

-There are many elements to a successful, comprehensive recycling program.
-The Aluminum Association and its members have invested in research and program development for decades to help municipalities implement effective recycling programs.
-In general, the aluminum industry supports recycling programs that not only place value on recycling as a whole, but also differentiate between higher and lower value recyclables.
-Following is the Association and industry position on a number of specific recycling policy prescriptions:
+Responsible, comprehensive and sensible recycling policy is needed to achieve this goal.
+The Aluminum Association and its members have invested in research, outreach, education and program development for decades to help municipalities implement effective recycling programs.
+The aluminum industry supports recycling programs that not only place value on recycling as a whole, but also recognize the inherent value in the aluminum can.

-- Deposit Legislation: The aluminum industry has documented the high quality and quantity of recycled beverage cans reclaimed from states with deposit legislation.
+- Deposit Legislation/"Bottle Bills": The aluminum industry has documented the high quality and quantity of recycled beverage cans reclaimed from states with deposit legislation.
 More than 40 percent of the cans recycled by the industry come from the ten container deposit states.
 As such, the industry opposes the repeal of existing container deposit systems.
 Repeal of existing laws would certainly lead to lower aluminum recovery and recycling, and no other collection system has demonstrated it can achieve equivalent results.
 For this reason, we support deposit systems where they have been enacted.
 Further, the industry supports efforts to consider new deposit systems where they are proven to be the only solution to dramatically improve the beverage can recycling rate.